 Here is an analogy to help give an idea of just what it is in these quantum experiments that violates Bell’s Inequality: imagine two yellow tennis balls; in quantum experiments, they might be atomic particles like electrons or photons; even molecules as large as buckyballs have been tested.

-[Let’s not worry, right now, about how particles become entangled in nature, or how scientists create these paired particles.
-Believe, simply, that entanglement is a pervasive natural phenomenon that can be replicated in science labs.
+[Don’t worry, right now, about how particles become entangled in nature, or how scientists create these paired particles.
+Believe simply that entanglement is a pervasive natural phenomenon that can be replicated in science labs.
 Entangled atomic particles play important roles, for example, in many previously misunderstood biological processes like photosynthesis, cell enzyme metabolism, animal migration, metamorphosis and olfactory sensing.
 Video reference.
 Video reference 2.]

 So, if a test on the left-side ball allows it to pass through a color-detector on the left, then the entangled ball on the right can be thought of as having passed through an identical color-detector on the right with the exact same result.
 If the ball on the left gets through the color-detector, then so did the ball on the right, whether or not the color test was performed on it.
 If the ball on the left doesn’t get through, then neither did the ball on the right.
 Remember, these tennis balls are entangled.

-Now imagine that we use cannons to shoot thousands of pairs of entangled tennis balls in opposite directions, both to the left and the right.
-We calibrate the yellow-detector on the left to allow half of the yellow balls through.
-When we look for tennis balls coming through the left-hand detector we always see yellow balls, but only half get through.
+Now imagine that cannons shoot thousands of pairs of entangled tennis balls in opposite directions, both to the left and the right.
+The yellow-detector on the left is calibrated to allow half of the yellow balls through.
+When looking for tennis balls coming through the left-hand detector, observers always see yellow balls, but only half get through.

-Now, let’s imagine doing a test for roundness on the balls shot to the right.
-We perform this test only after we have performed the yellow-test on the left, but before any signal or light has time to travel to the balls on the right.
-We don’t want the balls going right to learn what the detector on the left observed.
-We set our roundness-detector to allow three-fourths of all round tennis balls through.
+Now, imagine doing a test for roundness on the balls shot to the right.
+The test is performed after the yellow-test on the left, but before any signal or light has time to travel to the balls on the right.
+The balls going right don’t (and can’t) learn what the detector on the left observed.
+The roundness-detector is set to allow three-fourths of all round tennis balls through.

-When we count the round balls on the right, we notice that only three-eighths of them are passing through the roundness-detector, not three-fourths.
-We might speculate that the roundness-detector is acting on only the half of the balls that got through the color-detector on the left.
+When the round balls on the right are counted, three-eighths of them are passing through the roundness-detector, not three-fourths.
+We might speculate that the roundness-detector is acting on only the half of the balls that passed through the color-detector on the left.
 And we would be right.

-So, now we do the math.
-One-half (the fraction of the yellow balls which passed through the left-side color-detector) multiplied by three-fourths (the fraction we calibrated the right-side roundness-detector to allow through) equals three-eighths.
-That’s what we see on the right—three-eighths of the round yellow tennis balls pass through the right-side roundness-detector during this fictionalized and simplified experiment.
+So now do the math.
+One-half (the fraction of the yellow balls which passed through the left-side color-detector) multiplied by three-fourths (the fraction calibrated to pass through the right-side roundness-detector) equals three-eighths.
+That’s what is seen on the right—three-eighths of the round yellow tennis balls pass through the right-side roundness-detector during this fictionalized and simplified experiment.

-According to Bell’s Inequality, we should be seeing twice as many balls pass through the right side detector as we actually observe (three-fourths instead of three-eighths).
-Under the assumption of classical physics (which includes relativity) communication between particles is not supposed to exceed the speed of light.
+According to Bell’s Inequality, twice as many balls should pass through the right side detector (three-fourths instead of three-eighths).
+Under the rules of classical physics (which includes relativity) communication between particles does not exceed the speed of light.

 There is no way the balls on the right can know if their entangled twins made it through the color detector on the left.
-We made sure when we set up the experiment that the right-side balls would not have time to receive a signal from the left-side balls.
-And the same limitation applies to the detectors.
+The experiment is set up so that the right-side balls do not have time to receive a signal from the left-side balls.
+The same limitation applies to the detectors.

 He wrote: The experimental violation of Bell’s inequalities confirms that a pair of entangled photons separated by hundreds of meters must be considered a single non-separable object—it is impossible to assign local physical reality to each photon.